Luiz1976/H2/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The frontend utilizes React with Vite, styled using Shadcn/UI and Tailwind CSS for a modern and responsive user experience.
-Components like `ResultadoVisualizacao`, `ResultadoPopup`, and `Resultado.tsx` are designed for consistency in displaying test results across different views, unifying the layout and reducing code duplication.
+The frontend uses React with Vite, Shadcn/UI, and Tailwind CSS for a modern, responsive design.
+Key components like `ResultadoVisualizacao` unify the display of test results.
+Revolutionary glassmorphism designs with animated elements are used for advanced dashboards like "Estado Psicossocial" and "PRG".

 ### Technical Implementations
 - **Backend**: Express.js + TypeScript